Domestic Abuse Good Cause

 • Child support cooperation

-• Proof of age-appropriate immunizations for all children in the assistance unit (AU) under the age of six.
+• Proof of age-appropriate immunizations for all children in the Assistance Unit (AU) under the age of six.

 EWs must determine which program eligibility requirement(s) to waive in discussion with the survivor.
 Waived requirements must be based on the needs of the survivor and adjusted as necessary to provide support.